 Outside Scholarships Effect on Need-Based Grant and Borrowing Allocations

-Outside scholarships received by HLS students typically do not impact the amount of need-based grant aid they receive from the school.
+HLS students receiving outside scholarships typically do not see an impact to the amount of need-based grant aid they receive.
 Rather, outside scholarships only impact the amount a student is eligible to borrow in student loans for the academic year in question.
-For example, if a student received an outside scholarship for $5,000 there would be no change to their HLS Grant, but that $5,000 would reduce the student’s borrowing eligibility by the same amount.
+For example, a student receiving an outside scholarship for $5,000 would not see a change to their HLS Grant, but that $5,000 would reduce the student’s borrowing eligibility by the same amount.
 In the rare occurrence that a student’s budget had an excess of grant resources, the HLS Grant would then have to be reduced in order to comply with federal regulations, to maintain that all aid remains within the student’s cost of attendance.

 Harvard University Restricted Scholarships